The Battleground in The Mind

 Although it`s crystal clear that Saul brought these things upon himself, our focus is on the mental, emotional, and spiritual consequences that we need to understand.
 Why?
-Because Satan gravitates toward these internal psychodynamic interactions.
-I can`t overemphasize Satan knowing that when humans feel rejected we feel like what we had to offer has been examined, appraised, and rejected as not good enough or invaluable.
-The evil intent is to compliment this painful emotional state by injecting suggestions that are in conjunction with its painful flow arousing a sense of: I`m worthless, I`m inadequate, Nobody wants me for who I am, etc." Such thoughts bum rush the mind.
+Because Satan gravitates toward these psycho-dynamic interactions.
+I can`t overemphasize how Satan knows that when humans feel rejected we tent to believe what we had to offer has been examined, appraised, and rejected as not good enough or deficient.
+The evil intent is to compliment this painful emotional state by injecting suggestions that are in conjunction with its painful flow, whereby reinforcing the arousing sense of: I`m worthless, I`m inadequate, nobody wants me for who I am, etc." Such thoughts bum rush the mind.
 The evil one wants us to accept these thoughts and the feelings they stir as confirmations of not only what past struggles have meant for along time, but he wants us to link the similarities between past pain-filled experiences with the pain of the moment!
 The diabolical scheme is intended to overwhelm you, bust you up, or create a mental "melt-down".
 He ultimately wants to break your spirit.
 This is why it is so important to challenge what we feel and think and even what role we allow past pain-filled experiences to play in the very heat of a pain-filled situation as the incident unfolds.

 Let`s look just a little further down the road, into the battlefield of King Saul`s mind.
 After the Spirit of the LORD departed the king,(keeping in mind his emotionally debilitating condition) scripture records the following incident.
 1 Samuel 18: 6-9 "...when the victorious Israeli army was returning home after David had killed Goliath, Women came out from all the towns along the way singing and dancing for joy with tambourines and cymbals.
 However, this was their song; "Saul has slain his thousands, and David his ten thousands!"
 Of course Saul was very angry.
 "What`s this?" he said to himself.
 "They credit David with ten thousands and me with only thousands.
 Next they`ll be making him their king!"
 So from that time on King Saul kept a jealous watch on David.
 The very next day, in fact, a tormenting spirit from God overwhelmed Saul, and he began to rave like a madman.
 David began to soothe him by playing the harp, as he did whenever this happened.
 But Saul, who was fiddling with his spear, suddenly hurled it at David intending to pin him to the wall.
 But David jumped aside and escaped.
 This happened another time, too, for Saul was afraid of him and jealous because the Lord had left him and was now with David."